 Sid Eudy, known for his towering presence and unmatched intensity in the ring as Lord Humongous, Sid Justice, Sid Vicious, and Sycho Sid, passed away on August 26th, 2024, at the age of 63 after a lengthy battle with cancer.

-His son, Gunnar,ย shared the heartbreaking newsย in a Facebook post, stating, "I am deeply saddened to share that my father, Sid Eudy, has passed away after battling cancer for several years.
+His son, Gunnar, shared the heartbreaking news in a Facebook post, stating, "I am deeply saddened to share that my father, Sid Eudy, has passed away after battling cancer for several years.
 He was a man of strength, kindness, and love, and his presence will be greatly missed.
 We appreciate your thoughts and prayers as we grieve this loss."

-Sidโs legacy isย complex, filled with moments of triumph,ย controversy, and unforgettable performances.
-Forย someone who once admitted to having very little passion for the business, he sure did have one hell of a career.
+Sid’s legacy is complex, filled with moments of triumph, controversy, and unforgettable performances.
+For someone who once admitted to having very little passion for the business, he sure did have one hell of a career.

 Pro Wrestling Stories is committed to accurate, unbiased wrestling content rigorously fact-checked and verified by our team of researchers and editors.
 Any inaccuracies are quickly corrected, with updates timestamped in the article's byline header.

 Got a correction, tip, or story idea for Pro Wrestling Stories?
 Contact us!
 Learn about our editorial standards here.
 Ever wanted to learn more about the people behind Pro Wrestling Stories?
-Meet our team of authors!
+Meet our authors!
+Want to write for us?
+Learn how to join the team.

-This post may contain affiliate links, which means we may earn a commission at no extra cost to you.
-This helps us provide free content for you to enjoy!
+ProWrestlingStories.com participates in affiliate marketing programs.
+This post may contain affiliate links, meaning we may earn commissions at no extra cost to our readers.
+This supports our mission to deliver free content for you to enjoy!